LuukLabs/BKRCalculator/README.md

 ## Features

 - **AgeGroupCounts:** Track counts of children in different age groups.
-- **BKRCalc:** Calculate the required number of professionals based on age group counts.
+- **GroupAnalyzer:** Calculate the required number of professionals based on age group counts.

 ## Getting Started
 To use the BKRCalculator library, follow these steps:
-- Create instances of AgeGroupCounts, and BKRCalc.
+- Create instances of AgeGroupCounts, and GroupAnalyzer.
 - Set counts for different age groups using AgeGroupCounts.
-- Use BKRCalc to calculate the required number of professionals based on age group counts and constraints.
+- Use GroupAnalyzer to calculate the required number of professionals based on age group counts and constraints.

 ```csharp
 // Example Usage